 New students are asked to provide a non-refundable advance tuition deposit of \$200.
-For resident students, a room deposit of \$100 and a security deposit of \$100 also are required.
-The tuition and room deposits are applied to student accounts to reduce fall charges.
+For resident students, a non-refundable room deposit of \$200 and a security deposit of \$100 also are required.
+The tuition deposits are applied to student accounts to reduce fall charges.
+Room deposits are applied to student accounts to reduce spring charges.
 The security deposit remains on account and is refundable, minus any assessed damages, when the student is no longer in residency.
-Continuing students who wish to reserve housing for the next academic year are asked to provide a room deposit of \$100.
+Continuing students who wish to reserve housing for the next academic year are asked to provide a room deposit of \$200.
 That deposit is paid in the spring semester of the current academic year and is applied to reduce the housing charge for the spring semester of the following academic year.
 No tuition deposit is required from continuing students.